Orpheus Dance Instructors

 John Economou, Principal Instructor Constantine Economou, Principal Instructor

 Yannis and Kostas Economou grew up in Athens Greece and came to Chicago in 1984.
 Their first organized Greek folk dance experience was with the troupe of a local Greek church.
-The instructor, Nikos Kourtis, was a 15-year veteran of the renowned Lyceum of Greece Dance Theater of Thessaloniki.
+The instructor, Nikos Kourtis, was a 15-year veteran of the Lyceum of Greece Dance Theater of Thessaloniki.
 In 1989, Mr. Kourtis, Yanni and Constantine founded the Orpheus Dance Troupe.
-Following Mr. Kourtis’ departure to Greece in 1991, John and Constantine carried out the leadership and responsibilities of the Troupe.
+Following Mr. Kourtis’ departure to Greece in 1991, Yannis and Kostas carried out the leadership and responsibilities of the Troupe.

 Home